-GM, Canada union in final talks ahead of strike deadline
+No significant progress in auto talks with GM: Canada Unifor union

+TORONTO General Motors Co and the Canadian union Unifor have not yet made any significant progress in their talks to hammer out a new contract, the labor group's President Jerry Dias said on Saturday as the sides entered the final stretch of negotiations.

-TORONTO General Motors Co and the Canadian union Unifor began the final stretch of talks on Saturday, divided ahead of a looming strike deadline over union demands that the U.S. carmaker commit to new vehicle models at its Oshawa, Ontario plant.
+GM and the Unifor have been divided over union demands that the U.S. carmaker commit to new vehicle models at its Oshawa, Ontario, plant.

+A four-year contract covering some 20,000 Canadian autoworkers at Fiat Chrysler, Ford and GM expires on Monday.

-The union said GM was chosen as Unifor's strike target for the talks, with any deal setting the pattern for the next round of talks with other manufacturers, including Fiat Chrysler Automobiles and Ford Motor Co.
+The union chose GM as Unifor's strike target for the talks, with any deal setting the pattern for the next round of talks with manufacturers Fiat Chrysler Automobiles and Ford Motor Co.

-A four-year contract covering some 20,000 Canadian autoworkers at Fiat Chrysler, Ford and GM expires on Sept.
-19. If GM and Unifor do not reach a deal, workers would go on strike as of 12 a.m.
-EDT (0400 GMT) Tuesday.
+Speaking briefly at a Toronto hotel before the day's talks began, Dias said he is cognizant of the looming strike deadline of 12 a.m.
+EDT (0400 GMT) Tuesday, by which time workers would go on strike if the parties do not reach a deal.

 GM's plant in Oshawa, just east of Toronto, is on the verge of shutting one of its two assembly lines, with several vehicles either already produced elsewhere or expected to move in 2017.